Concordium/.github/.github/SECURITY.md

 - affected components
 - github username

-We encourage you to use our [public key](#public-key) when sending sensitive information.

 You'll receive a first response to your email after one working day.
 If applicable, a new [security advisory](https://docs.github.com/en/code-security/security-advisories/creating-a-security-advisory) will be opened and all further communication will proceed there with you as invited collaborator.